 The following contains three testimonies from the same pushback incident from Bulgaria to Turkey involving 16 people who were separated into two groups and pushed back at slightly different spots at the same time.

 The respondent is a 41 year old male from Aleppo, Syria.
 The respondent was in a group of 16 people, who were all Syrian and aged between 16 and 45 years old.
-They were caught by 11 Bulgarian officers, wearing black uniforms with “police” written on them or green camouflage army clothing, and others were wearing civilian clothes.
-The respondent identified them as Bulgarian as some had Bulgarian flags on their uniforms, and communicated to them in English.
+They were caught by 11 men in uniform wearing black uniforms with “police” written on them or green camouflage army clothing, and others were wearing civilian clothes.
+The respondent identified the as Bulgarian police officers or border guards as some had Bulgarian flags on their uniforms, and some communicated with them in English.

 The officers had seven dogs and arrived in three cars.
 The cars were identified as a Land/Range Rover (similar to a Land Rover Defender), a blue Nissan and a Pick-up truck.
 The respondent believes one of them was a lieutenant.

-The group was apprehended in the evening shortly before sunset near a forest, about 5km from the first Bulgarian city after crossing from Greece, estimated to be Malko Tarnovo.
+The group was apprehended in the evening shortly before sunset near a forest, about 5km from Malko Tarnovo.
 One person in the group noted the number plate of the officer’s cars.

 “[The officers] ordered me to take off my pants.
 I was afraid because of the dog, you cannot move and one of them came behind me and kicked me, that’s what they did for the rest.
 Also, they took everything and ordered us to take off all of our clothes, even the shoes.
 Then they put us in a line and ordered us to continue walking and from time to time they ordered the dog to attack one of us”.

 The officers did not give back the respondent’s shoes, “I came here barefoot”.

 The officers did not communicate with them much.
 They just took photos of them and when they spoke to the group they would stand far away from them.
 The officers took the 200 euro the respondent had, as well as his clothes.